-am a Portland-based freelance journalist and covering architecture & design as well as film, visual art, sports, business, and travel.
+am a Portland-based freelance journalist covering architecture & design as well as film, visual art, sports, business, and travel.

 The publications I have contributed to include The New York Times (seven sections), Dwell, CityLab, Architect,